 2. Basilica Santa Maria Maggiore

-The charming legend states that back in 352 AD, Pope Liberius ( Pontif 352-356 AD) had a dream where the virgin Mary told him to build a church where he found snow.
-As it happened, on August 5th it snowed on the Esquiline hill and therefore he built a small church there and called it Santa Maria Della Neve ( St. Mary of the snow).
-This tradition is commemorated every year on August 5th when white petals are let down in the Pauline Chapel.
+As it happened, on August 5th, it snowed on Esquiline Hill.
+There, he built a small church and called it Santa Maria Della Neve (St. Mary of the Snow).
+This day is commemorated every year on August 5th with the tradition of laying white petals out in the Pauline Chapel.

-S. M. Maggiore Basilica Facts
+S. M. Maggiore Basilica Facts:

 - In the Crib of the Nativity, it is said that there are fragments of wood from the holy crib of Jesus.